-British and Canadian packet rates were reduced from 23^{rd} March 1854; the rates for United States packets remained unchanged.15 Provincial currency had been devalued against Sterling in 1851; this is observed in the Maritime Provinces' charges but was not imposed in Canada until 1854.
+British and Canadian packet rates were reduced on 23rd March 1854; the rate for United States packets remained unchanged.
+Provincial currency had been devalued against Sterling in 1851; this is observed in the Maritime Provinces' but was not imposed in Canada until 1854.
 The old exchange rate continued in force on letters carried by United States packets, and some 'Cy:' handstamps appear to have been modified.